David-WZhao/CDM-ARG/README.md

 Run "data_divide.py" to produce splitted dataset.

 2. Run the prediction model: Put the "data_loader.py", "modules.py", "run.py", "utils.py" and directory "data" in the same directory, and run "python run.py --device "cuda:0" --batch_size 32 --epoch 10" in the command line.

+# Introduction to Baselines
+To comprehensively evaluate the effectiveness of the proposed method, the following three representative methods are selected as baselines for performance comparison:

+## BestHit
+This method is conducted by comparing the sample sequences with existing ARGs in CARD by applying the BLAST or DIAMOND, and the predicted properties are assigned to samples through applying a similarity cutoff.
+Note that BestHit can be used only for predicting antibiotic classes and resistance mechanisms of ARGs.
+For detailed usage of BestHit, please refer to the link:[The Comprehensive Antibiotic Resistance Database (mcmaster.ca)](https://card.mcmaster.ca/analyze/blast)

+## DeepARG
+This method is a deep learning-based model which is trained by taking the consistency distribution of homologies between sample sequences and all known ARGs as input features.
+Note that DeepARG can be used only for predicting antibiotic classes of ARGs.
+For detailed usage of the DeepARG, please refer to the link: https://github.com/gaarangoa/deeparg.

+## HMD-ARG
+This method extracts features from raw sequences through an end-to-end deep CNN-based framework for predicting properties of ARGs.
+Note that HMD-ARG is a multi-task model, which can be used for predicting all of three properties of ARGs.
+For detailed usage of the HMD-ARG, please refer to the link: [http://www.cbrc.kaust.edu.sa/HMDARG](http://www.cbrc.kaust.edu.sa/HMDARG/).